openstack-archive/sahara/doc/source/userdoc/configuration.guide.rst

     notification_driver = messaging
 ..

-By default sahara is configured to use RabbitMQ as its message broker, but it can be configured to use Qpid instead if needed.
+By default sahara is configured to use RabbitMQ as its message broker.

 If you are using RabbitMQ as the message broker, then you should set the following parameter in the ``[DEFAULT]`` section: